lvgl/docs_old/en/overview/object.md

 - Current value
 - Custom styles

-For these attributes every object type have unique API functions.
+For these attributes, every object type have unique API functions.
 For example for a slider:

 ```c
 /*Set slider specific attributes*/